 For example, my wife recently decided to start a photography blog due to a renewed enthusiasm for her camera.
 She wants to share her insights on a wide variety of topics; most importantly though, the soul of the blog is about overcoming the busy nature of everyday life to reconnect with a lost hobby.

 It’s a while ago now, but I remember exploring blogs myself: that tectonic shift inside followed by the earth moving realisation… ‘I can actually do this!‘

 And you can, you really can.

-Everything is readily available here if you’re willing to work hard, learn well and never give up.
+Everything is readily available here (including the basics) if you’re willing to work hard, learn well and never give up.
 And, remember the Golden Rule – failure only occurs if you stop trying to succeed.

 All this has got me feeling excited now!